Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 In this article, we explain everything you need to know about stress leave entitlements in NSW, including whether you can take workers compensation stress leave.

-Depending on your situation, there are a number of options for taking paid time off work if you’re suffering from stress.
 Here are the four most common situations we come across when people come to us for help:

 Paid time off work via the workers compensation scheme may be available if you’re diagnosed with a stress-related illness caused by your job.
 This is covered in detail in this article.